 RCW 42.56.310 provides, the following is exempt from public inspection and copying: "Any library record, the primary purpose of which is to maintain control of library materials, or to gain access to information, which discloses or could be used to disclose the identity of a library user."

 Therefore, we will keep confidential any information you provide to us to complete a user transaction at the Washington State Library.
-Such transactions include the online searching and ordering of materials or the referral of research questions for response by a librarian or archivist.
+Such transactions include the online searching and ordering of materials or the referral of research questions for response by a librarian.

 Elections Information Submitted Online